The secret to choosing the best slow cooker for your family is to understand how a slow cooker works!

 What Bells And Whistles Do You Really Need?

-There are some fancy slow cooker models on the market today.
+There are some fancy slow cookers on the market today.
 And there are some very affordable basic models that function with no more than a high or low cooking feature and they may do everything you need your slow cooker to do.

 Think about what functions you really need.